ktec-nc-apps/FormulaBase/README.md

 - **Your work is never lost.** Every formula keeps its own history on the server — record a calculation, restore it later, delete what you don't need, scoped per user.
 - **Built for teams, not just individuals.** Share a collection with other Nextcloud users at three permission levels (view / edit / delete), so a department can maintain one shared set of formulas instead of everyone reinventing them.
 - **Speaks your language.** The UI and the entire 2,971-formula template library are localized — English, Japanese, Spanish, Chinese, French, German, Portuguese and more, with full technical/scientific terminology, not just menu labels.
-- **Consistent, themable design.** Light and dark themes, the same clean visual language as [RegiBase](https://github.com/ktec-nc-apps/RegiBase), so it feels native inside Nextcloud rather than bolted on.

 ### Features
 - **2,971 built-in formula templates across 64 categories** — searchable and ready to drop into your own collections